ClickCease

 Designing for Historic Homes

-Whether you live in a humble Victorian house, a Georgian mansion, or a Scottish castle, finding the right kitchen style for your building is essential.
-Kitchen design is a very personal thing, especially when it comes to old homes.
-Some people prefer to complement the property’s architectural style, while others don’t mind having a more modern-looking space.
+Whether living in a humble Victorian house, a Georgian mansion, or a Scottish castle, finding the right kitchen style for the building is essential.
+Kitchen design is a very personal thing, especially for old homes.
+Some prefer to complement the property’s architectural style, while others embrace a more modern-looking space.

-It’s difficult to know what to do about your kitchen.
-We all want mod cons, but I like that period feel too.
-Nowadays, kitchens are the social centre of our homes.
-Sure, people had dinner parties 100 years ago, but food preparation was hidden behind closed doors and was a job for the servants.
+Deciding what to do about a kitchen can be challenging.
+Mod cons are a must, but maintaining that period feel is often desirable too.
+Kitchens today are the social heart of the home.
+Sure, people had dinner parties 100 years ago, but back then, food preparation was hidden behind closed doors, a task for servants.
 Life is different now.
-We’re not embarrassed to invite our friends into the kitchen while we cook.
-That’s one of the best parts of preparing a meal: cooking while a friend keeps us company, sipping a glass of wine!
+There’s no longer any embarrassment in inviting friends into the kitchen while cooking—it’s one of the joys of meal preparation, sharing conversation and a glass of wine with company.

 Header 16

-I’ve put together some tips on what to look out for when designing a kitchen in for your period home.
+Here are some tips on what to consider when designing a kitchen for a period home.

 Fitted or Unfitted?